keith-mikel/fries-4-cries/README.md

 ## Installation

-Use SSH github link in order to install this project ssh to install Weather App.
+Use SSH github link in order to install this project ssh to install Fries-for-Cries App.

 ```bash
 clone git@github.com:keith-mikel/fries-4-cries.git